bluedragon1221/zsh-lambda-prompt/README.md

 This will also keep the cursor a beam after you open a program that changes it (like neovim).
 `1` to enable, or `0` to disable

-`$DIR_HASHES` determines if you want some default DIR_HASHES.
+`$DIR_HASHES` determines if you want some default [named directories](https://unix.stackexchange.com/questions/723248/how-can-one-modify-the-named-directory-hash-table-by-creating-appropriate-shell).
-These are like mapped locations in starship.
 `1` to enable, or `0` to disable

 `$GIT_STATUS` enable or disable git status on the right prompt.